Accommodation for Exchange Students

 - Offers for winter semester by 4 June

-- Offers for summer semester by 4 December
+- Offers for summer semester the latest by 15 January

 Regarding accommodation offers for Freising please write an email to the International Office at the Weihenstephan Science Center (WZW).